A priori and a posteriori error estimates for the Deep Ritz method applied to the Laplace and Stokes problem: Finite element and neural network approximations

 is obtainable, given $u_\lambda\in H^2(\Omega)$, with a neural network consisting of $L={\cal O}(\log(\epsilon^{-2}))$ layers and $N={\cal O}(\epsilon^{-2}\log(\epsilon^{-2}))$ weights and neurons.
 This approximately corresponds to\footnote{The exact relation is $\epsilon=\sqrt{W_0(N)}/\sqrt{N}$, where $W_0(x)$ is the Lambert \emph{W}-function, the inverse of $f(y)=ye^y$.
 It holds $W(N)\le\log(N)$.}

 which, in terms of the number of unknowns $N$, is comparable to the number of unknowns in linear finite element approximation.

+In Lemma~\ref{lemma:gen:laplace}, we will give a unified estimate for this approximation error and the generalization error, i.e. we will estimate $u_\lambda - u_{\N,\text{mc}}$ at once.

 The choice of the numerical quadrature points gives rise to the \emph{generalization error} of the neural network representation.
-In the context of \emph{Deep Ritz}, the generalization error is the error of numerical quadrature, i.e. the error $(u_{\N,ex}-u_{\N,mc})$ where $u_{\N,mc}$ is the minimum based on Monte-Carlo integration of the energy functional.
+In the context of \emph{Deep Ritz}, the generalization error is the error of numerical quadrature, i.e. the error $u_{\N,ex}-u_{\N,\text{mc}}$ where $u_{\N,\text{mc}}\in V_\N$ is the minimum in the neural network set $V_\N$ based on Monte-Carlo integration of the energy functional.
 To estimate this error, one has to quantify the stability of the minimizer with respect to the quadrature of the energy functional.
 In~\cite{Mishra2022} the authors base the analysis on stability estimates of the underlying partial differential equations.
 The authors of~\cite{HongSiegelXu2021} give bounds on the Rademacher complexity of the energy functions and therefore limit the generalization error.

-We aim to analyze the generalization error comparable to the effect of the quadrature error in finite element simulations as a consistency error.
+We will analyze the generalization error based on the best approximation estimate~\eqref{cea} taken from~\cite[Prop.
+3.1]{MuellerZeinhofer2021} and on estimating the quadrature error between $E_\lambda(\cdot)$ and $E_{\lambda,\text{mc}}(\cdot)$.
 First, we cite a standard result on the Monte Carlo integration error, taken from~\cite[Theorem 2.1]{Caflisch1998} \begin{lemma}[Monte Carlo Quadrature] Let $\Omega\subset\mathds{R}^d$ be a bounded domain.
 For large $N$, let $x_1,\dots,x_N\in \Omega$ be a set of Monte Carlo quadrature nodes.
 For $f\in C(\Omega)$ it holds

 where $\nu$ is a standard normal random variable. \end{lemma} In a more precise version, the integration error depends on the variance of $f$ and not on the $L^2$-norm of $f$ itself, this simplified version however is sufficient for our purposes.
-Guided by the procedure of analyzing the quadrature error on finite element solutions~\cite[Satz 3.16]{RannacherNum2}, we can present a simple result on the generalization error. \begin{lemma}[Generalization error of Deep Ritz] Let $\Omega\subset\mathds{R}^d$ be a bounded domain.
-Let $f\in C(\Omega)$ and $V_\N\subset C^1(\Omega)$ be a neural network space.
-Let $\xt^{in}\subset\Omega$, $\xt^{bnd}\subset\partial\Omega$ be an admissible set of quadrature nodes and $\lambda>0$.
-By $u_{\N,ex}\in V_\N$ we denote the solution based on exact integration~(\ref{lapvar:energy}) and by $u_{\N,mc}\in V_\N$ the discrete \emph{Deep Ritz} solution based on Monte-Carlo quadrature~\eqref{sol:mid}.
-There exists a $N_0\in\mathds{N}$ sufficiently large such that for all $N:=\min\{N^{in},N^{bnd}\}\ge N_0$ it holds

-where $\nu$ is a standard normal random variable. \end{lemma} \begin{proof} We use the notation of Lemma~\ref{lemma:sol} and formulate the \emph{Deep Ritz} method as a variational problem.
-In the proof of this lemma, we have shown that